cassidyjames/cassidyjames.github.io/_posts/2020-07-24-pinebook-pro.md

 The design over all is minimal.
 It's all-black, with absolutely no logos or embellishments on the chassis.
 Four rubber feet at the corners keep the Pinebook Pro from sliding around, and provide a tiny bit of an air gap from the bottom metal of the chassis.

 I love the look.
-My one critique is that as sleek as the matte black finish is, the back of the display is a fingerprint magnet; I feel like I have to wipe the thing down daily so I don't look like some sort of greasy animal.
+One critique is that as sleek as the matte black finish is, the back of the display is a fingerprint magnet; I feel like I have to wipe the thing down daily so I don't look like some sort of greasy animal.
+Another critique is that the fanless design plus the metal bottom acting a a heat sink means that **the bottom of the laptop can get really hot**—uncomfortably and maybe even dangerously so at times.
+It's fine when using on a desk, but actually putting it on your lap for long periods of time while stressing the processor becomes worrisome.

 #### Display